 I consider my artwork to be a blending of two traditional forms of art into something unique.
 I call it sculptured illustration.

 I have been drawn to horses and animals my entire life.
 I believe they are living works of art.
 From the flow of a horse’s mane to the lowered brow of a lion’s fierce gaze or the whimsical anatomy of a tree frog to the mythical curves of a seahorse, I see the world through their flow and form.
 I strive to bring forth their energy and spirit in my artwork.
 Each piece reflects my great love for these animals.
 I also hope to inspire an understanding of their importance and connection to us and the world.

 Although my formal art education is in illustration.
 I have always loved working in clay and ceramics.
-That combination is what eventually lead me to becoming one of the few artists that do high relief sculpture, which is a rarity in the contemporary art world.
+That combination is what eventually lead me to become one of the few artists that do high relief sculpture, which is a rarity in the contemporary art world.
 My work is “sculptured illustration”.
 I do several sketches to plan out the form and anatomy details and then I create each sculpture by hand.
 I do not use molds, and I never cast my sculptures, so all of my work is one of a kind.
 I then use a new European glaze that mimics firing in a kiln without having to use a kiln.
 This allows for endless possibilities beyond the normal ceramic world.
 Once the glaze has cured, I can add whatever materials inspire me.
 I especially love searching for found objects like old jewelry or clocks so that I can deconstruct and incorporate them into each piece, to complement the flow of the animal’s unique form.
 Sometimes a small piece or an intricate frame will inspire me into sculpting something entirely different.
 I then hand embellish the artwork one tiny piece at a time.
 It’s the little details that I love, who knows what I will come up with next?

-© 2019 All Artwork Lisa Herr
+© 2020 All Artwork Lisa Herr